pliu898/pliu898/README.md

 # Hey, I'm Liu 👋

-🐱 I’m a Product Manager living in the UK.
+🔎 I’m a self-learner living in the UK.

 🤓 I'm currently learning python and prediective analytics to solve problems.
 <!---